mirjunaid26/mirjunaid26.github.io/docs/tutorial-basics/slurm.md

 - Job Script: Create a job script that describes the resources required for your job and the commands to be executed.
 A typical SLURM job script is a shell script with special directives recognized by SLURM.
 Here's an example job script:
 ```
 #!/bin/bash

-#SBATCH --job-name=myjob
+#SBATCH --job-name=myjob		# Name for your job
-#SBATCH --output=output.txt
+#SBATCH --comment="Run My Job"	# Comment for your job

+#SBATCH --output=%x_%j.out		# Output file
+#SBATCH --error=%x_%j.err		# Error file

+#SBATCH --time=0-00:05:00		# Time limit
-#SBATCH --nodes=1
+#SBATCH --nodes=1			# How many nodes to run on
-#SBATCH --ntasks-per-node=4
+#SBATCH --ntasks=2			# How many tasks per node
+#SBATCH --cpus-per-task=2		# Number of CPUs per task
+#SBATCH --mem-per-cpu=10g		# Memory per CPU
+#SBATCH --qos=short                     # quality of service

-# Commands to run
+# Command to run
-echo "Hello, Users!"
+hostname				# Run the command hostname

 ```
-In this example, the job script specifies the job name, the output file name, the number of nodes, and the number of tasks per node.
+In this example, the job script specifies the job name, output file name, comment for your job, number of nodes, and the number of tasks per node.
 The last line is a sample command to print "Hello, World!".

 - Submitting a Job: Use the sbatch command to submit your job script to SLURM:
 ```
-sbatch job_script.sh
+sbatch my-job.slurm

 ```
 This will submit your job to the SLURM scheduler for execution.

 You will then be given a message with the ID for that job:
 ```
-Submitted batch job 208
+Submitted batch job 1409600 on cluster nautilus or waves
 ```

 - Checking Job Status: You can check the status of your jobs using the squeue command: